 Google Project has to be created.
 Let's see how.

 A Google Account is essential to create a Google Project, but which Account it is of no importance, it can be any, either you'll use its Google Calendar to plan availability or not.

 You DO NOT NEED to activate the Google Cloud trial, nor any other paid storage option!

-Go to the Google API Console.
-The link should open the page in a new tab.
+Go to the Google API Console (the link should open the page in a new tab).
 If a Google Cloud free trial banner appears on top, just dismiss it.
-If you don't have any previous Google Project, the console just creates a new one automatically.
+Note that "Create a project" should appear in the dropdown.
 Click

 PLEASE NOTE: Google often changes the console aspect.
-If you find that those screenshots are not updated to the current state, please drop a message to our support.
+If you find those screenshots not being updated to the current state, just drop a message to our support.

 The Google Calendar API are enabled.
 Click

 - "Which API are you using?" should be already set to "Google Calendar API".

 - "Where will you be calling the API from?" select "Web server".